Bats can predict the future to hunt their prey, Johns Hopkins researchers find

 That quick prediction is something sports players are especially adept at, Moss said, but they have an advantage that bats don't -- they can follow a ball as it travels without interruption as it flies through the air or bounces on a court.
 Bats, who often chase their prey through the dark, are impeded by trees that block their echoes.

-Bats hunt using echolocation, a process through which they emit ultrasonic calls and use the information from returning echoes, like how long it takes for the echo to bounce back to them, to create a "3D record of the world around them," co-author and PhD candidate Clarice Diebold told CNN.
+Bats hunt using echolocation, a process through which they emit ultrasonic calls and use the information from returning echoes, like how long it takes for the echo to bounce back to them, to create a "3D record of the world around them," co-first author and PhD candidate Clarice Diebold told CNN.

 But there are gaps in those models of the world since echoes bounce off trees and other objects in bats' path.
-So Moss, Diebold and co-author Angeles Salles tested whether bats could take those discrete snapshots to piece together a predictive model of where the object they're chasing will end up -- the way a baseball player in the outfield may try to catch a fly ball, only instead of relying on visuals, bats rely on hearing.
+So Moss, Diebold and co-first author Angeles Salles tested whether bats could take those discrete snapshots to piece together a predictive model of where the object they're chasing will end up -- the way a baseball player in the outfield may try to catch a fly ball, only instead of relying on visuals, bats rely on hearing.

 The Batlab team trained bats to sit on a platform in their lab while they controlled the path of the insect the bats would chase.
 The environment allowed the researchers to control the speed at which the insect moved, and they then closely observed the bats with a high-speed camera.